korteschielkampen/api-platform/README.md

 ## Deployment

-Deployment is done by webhook and Netlify CI, manual can be done by:
+Deployment is done by webhook and Netlify CI, manual can be done by running:

 ```sh
 gatsby build && sls deploy